phrenotype/munix/README.md

 # Munix : A Unique ID Generator

 A unique random id generator that produces unique signed 64 bit integers without the need for a dedicated id server.
 The generated id's can be used as unique identifiers for objects.
-Collisions are not possible.
-You can try it yourself.
+Collisions are guaranteed not to occur.
+This was built to run on one or several machines that accept multiple requests per second.

 # Install

 `composer install munix/munix`

+# Requirements
+Munix requires `sqlite` to be installed and enabled in `php.ini`.
+A small sqlite db it used to track number sequences within milliseconds of each other to prevent collisions.
+Yes, it's small.
+It just contains one table, one column, and one row (1 x 1).

 # Usage